-Next Level Watersports
+Hit the Waves with Next Level Watersports

-Relaxing on the beach or by a a pool is nice – but only for so long.
+Relaxing on the beach or by a pool is nice – but only for so long.
 If you start getting itchy for some adventure, give Next Level Watersports a call.
 I took a kite surfing lesson with them off the coast of Hutchinson Island and absolutely loved it.

-Hutchinson Island is a great location to try some new watersports, thanks to the Atlantic waves and generally warm climate, and Next Level are a company I’d definitely recommend.
+Hutchinson Island is a great location to try some new watersports, thanks to the Atlantic waves and generally warm climate.
+Next Level are a company I’d definitely recommend.
 You can book kiteboarding, wakeboarding, and hydrofoiling lessons with them.
 So much fun!

 Paddleboarding with Ohana Bus

-If you want a slightly more gentle activity on the water, a paddleboarding tour with The Ohana Bus is a fantastic idea.
+If you want a slightly more gentle activity on the water, try a paddleboarding tour with The Ohana Bus.
 This was definitely one of my favourite activities in the area.

 Originally built to transport the paddleboards and surfboards for lessons, the bus is so cool that it now doubles up as a party bus for bar crawls and parties.

 Tours start from $75 for two hours, lessons from $65 for 30 minutes.

-Florida Oceanographic Coastal Center
+Learn More at Florida Oceanographic Coastal Center

 Run by local non-profit Florida Oceanographic Society, the Coastal Center on Hutchinson Island is a marine life nature centre and a great place to learn a little more about the local wildlife.
+This is one of the best things to do in Florida with kids, so if you’re travelling as a family it’s definitely one to add to your itinerary!

-The society’s main focus is restoration, and they’ve run a bunch of great projects around the area, including native plant restoration and an Oyster Restoration programme.
-They also run marine life research programmes and have various education initiatives.
-Visitors can watch a daily feeding schedule or explore the reserve on the nature trails.
-There are also some touch-tank exhibitions, including one for stingrays, but I really encourage you to approach these carefully since handling animals badly can stress them out.
+Visitors can watch a daily feeding schedule or explore the reserve via several nature trails.
+There are also some touch-tank exhibitions, including one for stingrays.
+I encourage you to approach these carefully, since handling animals badly can stress them out.
 Some stingrays do enjoy being petted – but only gently and only on their terms.

 Back in the days before coastguards and GPS navigation, the keepers of the Houses of Refuge would go out after a storm searching for anyone in need of help.
 The House would offer accommodation, food, and assistance to shipwrecked sailors.

-Riding the Waves Boat Tour
+Get Wet on a Riding the Waves Boat Tour

-This boar tour is actually based in nearby Stuart, on the mainland, but the longer Coastal Cruising tours take you all around the local waterways close to Hutchinson Island.
+This fantastic, fast-paced boat tour is actually based in nearby Stuart, on the mainland.
+But the longer Coastal Cruising tours take you all around the local waterways close to Hutchinson Island.

 The Coastal Tour with Riding the Waves is a fantastic way to explore the Treasure Coast.
-You’ll learn a little about the local eco system, tour a few of the mangrove islands, and bounce your way over the Treasure Coast’s waves.
+You’ll learn a little about the local ecosystem, tour a few of the mangrove islands, and bounce your way over the Treasure Coast’s waves.
 Be prepared to get very wet – and have a lot of fun!